ruthmoog/test-driven-development-by-example/README.md

 8. Makin' Objects ✅
 9. Times We're Livin' In ✅
 10. Interesting Times ✅
-11. The Root of All Evil ⏳
+11. The Root of All Evil ✅
+12. Addition, Finally ⏳